sgreg/cookoo-clock/README.md

 [cookoo-clock/firmware/]$ make
 ```

+### Pre-built ELF and HEX files

+Alternatively, there is a pre-built `clock.elf` binary and `clock.hex` file [available in the releases](https://github.com/sgreg/cookoo-clock/releases) that can be flashed straight away, and won't require to set up the AVR GCC tool chain and build it all from scratch.

 ## Flash And Burn

 The `Makefile` is written for USBasp programmers, but adjusting for any other programmer won't be a big deal.
 Check for the `AVRDUDE_FLAGS` variable and change the `-c` parameter accordingly - and depending on the programmer itself, add other required parameters (like `-P`) along the way.